Improved Approximation Bounds for Moore-Penrose Inverses of Banded Matrices with Applications to Continuous-Time Linear Quadratic Control: Main Results

-\Cref{lem:decay} suggests that if we have a polynomial approximation of $1/x$ and the associated error-bounding function, one can use that result to establish the error bound of the banded approximations of $A^+$.
+\cref{lem:decay} suggests that if we have a polynomial approximation of $1/x$ and the associated error-bounding function, one can use that result to establish the error bound of the banded approximations of $A^+$.
 Now it remains to construct the odd (for the general system) or general (for positive semi-definite case) polynomial approximations of $1/x$ over $[a,b]$.
 Note that deriving a naive approximation is not difficult, but ensuring that the approximation is optimal or sufficiently tight, at least in an asymptotic regime, is more challenging.
-For the positive semi-definite case, one can apply the standard results in the approximation theory, which utilize polynomials, to obtain an optimal approximation.
-For the general case, we use a custom odd polynomial that is constructed by using Chebyshev polynomial.
-This polynomial is not necessarily optimal, but we will show in \Cref{sec:control} that this bound provides a sufficiently tight bound for analyzing discretized optimal control problem, where the mesh size tends to zero.
+For the positive semi-definite case, one can apply the standard results in the approximation theory, which utilize Chebyshev polynomials, to obtain an optimal approximation.
+For the general case, we use an odd polynomial obtained by modifying Chebyshev polynomials that is not necessarily optimal, but we will show in \Cref{sec:control} that this provides a sufficiently tight bound for analyzing time-discretized optimal control problems, where the mesh size tends to zero.
 The next lemma constructs $\{p_{2n+1}(\cdot)\in P_{2n+1}\}_{n=0}^\infty$, $\{q_{n}(\cdot)\in P_{n}\}_{n=0}^\infty$, $g(\cdot)$, and $h(\cdot)$ such that \cref{eqn:polbound} and \cref{eqn:polbound-psd} hold.